 In order to address the problem of hunger, we must first understand it.
 Feeding America undertook the Map the Meal Gap project to learn more about hunger at the local community level.
 By understanding the population in need, communities can better identify strategies for reaching the people who most need food assistance.

 At Feeding America, our mission is to feed America’s hungry through a nationwide network of member food banks and engage our country in the fight to end hunger.
 Although we seek to meet the needs of food insecure individuals and families, it is not always easy to identify the need for food within each of our communities.
-Traditionally, Feeding America has used state and national level USDA food insecurity data to estimate the need (e.g. “49 million Americans are at risk of hunger in 2012”), but food banks are rooted in their local communities and need better information at the ground level in order to be responsive to their unique local conditions.
+But what is food insecurity and how do we understand the research around it?
+Traditionally, Feeding America has used state and national level USDA food insecurity data to estimate the need (e.g. “42 million Americans are at risk of hunger”), but food banks are rooted in their local communities and need better information at the ground level in order to be responsive to their unique local conditions.

 Overall Executive Summary